-Location-specific shocks When evaluating experimentation outcomes, does the central government exclude location-specific shocks that are orthogonal to the underlying policy effectiveness?
-In particular, we examine whether the local fiscal windfall during the experiments, which may improve local outcomes, affects the central government's policy learning and increases the likelihood that the policy at trial will be evaluated as successful.
+Policy learning and locality-specific shocks When evaluating experimentation outcomes, does the central government exclude locality-specific shocks that are orthogonal to the underlying policy effectiveness?
+In particular, does a local fiscal windfall during experimentation, which may improve local outcomes but unrelated to the innate effectiveness of the policy at trial, increase the likelihood that the central government evaluate the policy at trial to be successful?

 We focus on land revenue (i.e., land conveyance fees) received by the county governments for converting agricultural land for non-agricultural use.
-This has been one of the most important sources of local fiscal revenue windfall in the 2000s (e.g., Han and Kung, 2015).
+This has been one of the most important sources of local fiscal revenue windfall in the 2000s (e.g., Han and Kung 2015).
 Following the empirical strategy of Chen and Kung (2016), we isolate the exogenous component of such land revenue windfall as a result of the interaction of two factors: (i) the amount of land in a county suitable for commercial and real estate development as determined by terrain; and (ii) exogenous time-varying demand shock driven by interest rates.
-We evaluate whether the land revenue increase due to these factors unrelated to policy experimentation and policy effectiveness per se may affect the chance that a policy experiment becomes successful and is roll out to the entire country.
+We evaluate whether the land revenue increase due to these factors unrelated to policy experimentation and policy effectiveness per se may affect the chance that a policy experiment becomes successful and gets rolled out to the entire country.